🔍 1 Female = 500 Eggs Per Year

 DIY Bed Bug Inspection Checklist

-Use this checklist to perform a thorough inspection of your bedroom.
-Inspect monthly as a preventive measure, or immediately if you suspect an infestation.
+Use this checklist for a thorough bedroom inspection.
+Inspect monthly as prevention, or immediately if you suspect bed bugs.

 • Strip bed completely and examine sheets for blood spots or fecal stains